atk4/book/en/model/core.rst

 Generical models
 ----------------
-While a general rule says that all your business models needs to be defined as classes extending from Model or Model_SQL, you can , however, have a generic model defined like this::
+While a general rule says that all your business models needs to be defined as classes extending from Model or SQL_Model, you can , however, have a generic model defined like this::

     $m = $this->add('Model', ['table'=>'person']);